OHIO-ECT/ITS-4750-Lab-01/README.md

 - [Tech Nugget N0.5 Basic Diagnostic Tools 5]
 - [Tech Nugget N11.0 NMCLI]

-### Remote Desktop Gateway Connection

-### Ubuntu GUI

-Review [Tech Nugget N25.0 - Ubuntu 20.04 Intro] to get an overview of how the Ubuntu Desktop functions.
+## Lab Instructions

 ### Connect to your GNS3 VM

 Each student has been issued their own Linux Ubuntu Desktop Virtual Machine (VM).
-Review [Tech Nugget N14.0 RDC Connections] and [Tech Nugget N15.0 RD Gateway] to learn about how to access sessions via RDC.
-If you are a Mac/OSX user also view [Tech Nugget N17.0 RDC and RD Gateway Apple Mac OSX].
-Other OS's are not officially supported, you will need to do some research to figure out what you need.
+This system will be referred to as the "GNS3 VM" throughout the lab.

 1. Receive the following information from class administrators (Faculty, Lab Manager, Lab Assistant)